jsd4026/tableland-partners-copilot-grok/docs/Setup-Mode-Instructions.md

 16. CHAT CONTINUITY.
 Defer to Guide Section 3.5 when any trigger fires (chat feels slow, long, or full; upload limit; roughly 50 user turns; user asks about starting a new chat; natural phase completion).
 Follow it exactly: context summary doc, letter-suffix naming (5 becomes 5b), clean handoff.

 17. RENAME GATES.
 Conversation 0's rename is a hard gate: request it and wait for confirmation.
-Conversations 1-9: request the rename, then proceed in the same message without waiting.
+Conversations 1-9: your entire first reply is the rename request plus that conversation's single opening check or question, then wait for the user's reply.
+Never wait for the rename itself.

 ## ANTI-FABRICATION